Mrs. Parker’s Tinseltown Years

 They became a screenplay writing team for the big studios, slaving away on mostly forgettable pictures for big bucks but little satisfaction.
 Parker would continue to write the occasional short story during the next 30 years in Los Angeles, but her verse and poetry all but stopped.

 In Los Angeles, Mrs. Parker became active in progressive political groups.
-She helped form the Sceenwriters union; today there is a painting of her in its offices.
+She helped form the sceenwriters union that is now the Writers Guild; there is a painting of her in the union headquarters.
 But she loathed the work, she truly hated sceenwriting, as she wrote:

 When I dwelt in the East I had my opinion of writing for the screen.
 I regarded it with a sort of benevolent contempt, as one looks at the raggedy printing of a backward six-year-old.
 I thought it had just that much relationship to literature.